Click below to go to the scans

 Let's try it with the images below.
-The web address, all the way at the end ... just before the ".jpg" ... will give the mag's title, such as "cavalierclassics" or "arogosyweekly" plus the numbers:
+Click an image and read the web address.
+All the way at the end ... just before the ".jpg" ... you will see the mag's title, such as "cavalierclassics" or "arogosyweekly" plus the numbers:

 November 1940 October 22, 1938